 The new rule that will make it easier for farmers to sue companies they contract with over unfair, discriminatory or deceptive practices is one of several steps that the White House plans to announce in the next few days.
 The U.S. Department of Agriculture is also expected to tighten the definition of what it means for meat to be labeled a “Product of USA” to exclude when animals are raised in other countries and simply processed in the United States.

-Farmer advocacy groups have pressed for change for years but Congress and the meat processing industry have resisted the changes in the past.
-A USDA official familiar with the White House’s plan said an executive order is expected to be announced this week that will clear the way for the new rules.
+Some farmer advocacy groups have pressed for these changes for several years but Congress and the meat processing industry have resisted the changes in the past.
+A USDA official familiar with the White House’s plan said an executive order is expected to be announced this week that will clear the way for the new rules that will follow later.

-Chicken and pork producers, for example, often must enter long-term contracts with companies such as Tyson Foods and Pilgrim’s Pride that farmers say lock them into deals that fix their compensation at unprofitably low levels and force them deep into debt.
+Chicken and pork producers, for example, must often enter long-term contracts with companies like Tyson Foods and Pilgrim’s Pride that farmers allege lock them into deals that fix their compensation at unprofitably low levels and forces them deeply into debt.

 The USDA also plans to review the definition of what it means for meat to be labeled a “Product of USA” under its rules.
-Currently, companies are allowed to use that label whenever meat is processed in the United States, even if the animals were born and raised elsewhere.
-USDA officials say that most grass-fed beef labeled as made in the U.S. actually comes from imported cattle.
+Currently, companies are allowed to use that label anytime meat is processed in the United States even if the animals were born and raised in another country.
+USDA officials say that today most grass-fed beef labeled as made in the country actually comes from imported cattle.
 Agriculture Secretary Tom Vilsack has said he wants that label to accurately reflect what consumers expect when they read it.

-The Agriculture Department also plans to invest in new local and regional markets, so farmers will have more options for selling the animals and crops they raise.
-Critics have said the major meat processing companies dominate the market for cattle, hogs and chickens, which makes it harder for small farmers to get a fair price for the animals they raise.
+The Agriculture Department also plans to invest in new local and regional markets, so farmers will have more options of where to sell the animals and crops they raise.
+Critics have said the major meat processing companies dominate the market for cattle, hogs and chickens, which makes it harder for farmers to get a fair price for the animals they raise.

 Josh Funk, The Associated Press